Surgical Treatment for Snoring Cure (www.SnoreCenter.org)

 - Soft Palate Adjustment (Our office no longer offers): There are 2 ways to "adjust" the palate to prevent it from vibrating and thereby reduce snoring.
 If the palatal structure is elongated, we advocate use of coblation palatoplasty which both reduces the size of the palate and uvula as well as promotes scarring which stiffens and therefore minimizes unwanted vibration leading to snoring.
 The ideal candidate is a patient with a large and thick soft palate.
 This procedure is performed under local in an office setting.
 No sedation is required and there is minimal downtime.
 The downside is that this procedure may need to be repeated up to 3 times.
 Another procedure which may be helpful is the pillar procedure which involves inserting three tiny woven polyester implants into the soft palate.
 These Pillar palatal implants, together with the body’s natural fibrotic response, add structural support and stiffens the soft palate, thereby minimizing or eliminating the palatal tissue vibration that can cause snoring.
 This procedure is also performed under local in an office setting without any sedation.

 However, even with these maneuvers, snoring may not completely go away as snoring is due to many different other levels of the airway (ie, tongue vibration, nose vibration, cheek vibration, throat vibration, etc).
-Regarding the tongue base snore, the eXciteOSA device as well as an oral mandibular advancement device is really the only simple option (second audio clip above) and can be obtained from a dentist or over-the-counter.
+Regarding the tongue base snore, the eXciteOSA device as well as an oral mandibular advancement device (MAD) are really the only simple options (second audio clip above).
+MAD devices can be obtained from a dentist or over-the-counter.
 Surgical options are high risk and outlined here.
 Check out our online store on over-the-counter snore products here.

-Sometimes, sleep endoscopy will be recommended in order to help determine the source of a person's snore.
+Often, sleep endoscopy will be recommended in order to help determine the source of a person's snore more definitively.